Jaismali/Jaismali/README.md

 ## Hi there 👋

+My name is Jai, and I'm currently pursuing my undergraduate degree in AI & ML from Symbiosis Skills and Professional University.

+- 🔭 I’m currently working on Blockchain development
+- 🌱 I’m currently learning solidity & smart contract
+- 🤝 I’m looking to collaborate on ...
+- 📫 How to reach me: You can reach me through my email jaisachinmali@gmail.com
 <!--
 **Jaismali/Jaismali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.